Demand deposit: History

 In the United States, demand deposits arose following the 1865 tax of 10% on the issuance of state bank notes; see history of banking in the USA.

 In the U.S., demand deposits only refer to funds held in checking accounts (or cheque offering accounts) other than NOW accounts; however, in a 1970s and 1980s response to the 1933 promulgation of Regulation Q in the U.S., demand deposits in some cases came to allow easier access to funds from other types of accounts (e.g. savings accounts and money market accounts).
-For the historical basis of the distinction between demand deposits and NOW accounts in the U.S., see Negotiable order of withdrawal account#History.
+For the historical basis of the distinction between demand deposits and NOW accounts in the U.S., see Negotiable order of withdrawal account.

 Money supply

 Demand deposits are usually considered part of the narrowly defined money supply, as they can be used, via checks and drafts, as a means of payment for goods and services and to settle debts.
 The money supply of a country is usually defined to consist of currency plus demand deposits.
 In most countries, demand deposits account for a majority of the money supply.

-During times of financial crisis, bank customers will withdraw their funds in cash, leading to a drop in demand deposits and a shrinking of the money supply.
-Economists have speculated that this effect contributed to the severity of the Great Depression.
+The majority of demand deposits arise from bank lending.

+Fractional-reserve banking

+Demand deposits are fundamental to the fractional-reserve banking system.
+Banks only back a fraction of demand deposits with reserves.
+Textbooks had explained money creation using money multiplier and reserve requirements concepts.
+Michael Kumhof and Richard Werner have shown banks create money out of thin air.

+Economic crises

+Great Depression

+During the Great Depression, widespread bank runs led to massive withdrawals of demand deposits.

+Conversion of demand deposits to currency caused: